Looking Right is Sometimes Right: Investigating the Capabilities of Decoder-only LLMs for Sequence Labeling: Experimental Setup

 \paragraph{Aspect Term Extraction and Polarity.}

-We use the dataset from SemEval-2014 Task 4 and the ``restaurants'' domain \citep{pontiki-etal-2014-semeval} (ABSA Restaurants).
-We merge the first two ABSA subtasks, aspect term extraction (SB1) and aspect term polarity (SB2), into one SL task.
-We tokenized the original dataset with spaCy \citep{spacy} and matched given character spans of aspect terms with token spans to create IOB2 tags for sentences (13 aspect terms could not be matched automatically in the whole dataset, so we ignored these aspect terms).
-Training and test sets were given.
-Following prior work \citep{wang-etal-2021-automated}, we randomly sample $10\%$ of the sentences for a validation set.
+We use the data from SemEval-2014 Task 4 and the restaurants domain \citep{pontiki-etal-2014-semeval} (Rest14).
+We merge the first two ABSA subtasks, aspect term extraction (ATE) and aspect term polarity (ATP), into one SL task (ATE+ATP).
+We tokenize the dataset with spaCy \citep{spacy} and match given character spans of aspect terms with token spans to obtain IOB2 tags (we discard 13 aspect terms that could not be matched in this way).
+Training and test split were predefined.
+Following prior work \citep{wang-etal-2021-automated}, we randomly sample 10\% of the sentences for the validation set.

 \paragraph{Trigger Classification.}